DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

 * [**Network Address Translation (NAT)**](https://en.wikipedia.org/wiki/Network_address_translation)
   * also referenced as _Source Network Address Translation (SNAT)_, or _Stateful NAT (SNAT)_
   * hides IPv4 configuration of internal clients and substitutes the IPv4 configuration of the proxy server's own public external NIC in outbound requests
-  * by default its a dynamic outbound mapping mechanism
+  * by default it's a dynamic outbound mapping mechanism
   * essential function using [RFC 1918 - Address allocation for Private Internets](https://datatracker.ietf.org/doc/html/rfc1918) private IPv4 addresses internally while communicating with Internet resources
   * developed to allow private networks to use any IPv4 address set without causing collisions or conflicts with public internet hosts with the same IPv4 addresses
   * translates private IPv4 addresses to leased public addresses outside the network